jimwatt/P3-BehavioralCloning/writeup.md

 - model.py containing the script to create and train the model
 - drive.py for driving the car in autonomous mode
 - model.h5 containing a trained convolution neural network
-- writeup_report.md or writeup_report.pdf summarizing the results
+- writeup_report.md (this file) summarizing the results

 #### 2. Submission includes functional code